 Apple Cider Vinegar – The weaker acid of the vinegar dilutes stomach acid to ease the burn, but not too much to limit digestion.
 Dilute a couple of tablespoons 50/50 with water.

 Ginger – A natural treatment for nausea, ginger reduces stomach acid, fights inflammation, and aids in moving food through digestion.
 Ginger is available as a whole root, spice, and in capsules.

 Slippery Elm – Slippery elm coats the throat, esophagus, and stomach in a slippery mucilage that soothes and calms digestion.

-Others to consider: aloe vera, licorice, cat’s claw, meadowsweet, dandelion, and chamomile.
+Others to consider include aloe vera, licorice, cat’s claw, meadowsweet, dandelion, and chamomile.

-Honey – This sweetener can be mixed with lemon or herbal tea to sweetly sooth coughing.
-Add other ingredients for even more cough and cold fighting power.
+Honey – This sweetener can be mixed with lemon or herbal tea to sweetly soothe coughing.
+Add other ingredients for even more cough and cold-fighting power.

 Others to consider: mullein, cayenne, rosemary, wild cherry bark, and garlic can be added to the syrup or tea above as additional expectorants, mucus thinners, or immune boosters.

 Essential Oils – Mix several drops of peppermint, eucalyptus, tea tree, thyme, and/or rosemary with olive oil or coconut oil and rub on chest and throat to clear sinuses and open airways.
 These also help the body eliminate infections more rapidly.